a838264168/wku_final_project_CPS-5440-W01-ADVANCED-ANALYSIS-ALGORITHMS-/README.md

 steps to run Java code
 1. set up a new project
 2. add external library jfreechart
-3. download Java code and add the Java code to the src directory
+3. download Java code and copy the Java code to the src directory